Whimsy Stick

 No Elastic Snap-Back

-Setting Up Your Apartment Space for Flirt Pole Training
+Setting Up Your Apartment Space

 If you have hardwood or tile, put down a yoga mat or non-slip rug in the play zone before starting.
-Hard floors are slippery at speed and dogs who can’t get traction become tentative about committing to the chase — which defeats the purpose entirely.
+Hard floors are slippery at speed and dogs who can’t get traction become tentative about committing to the chase, which defeats the purpose entirely.
 Foam tiles work well too and stack away after sessions.
 This is the single most important setup step and the one most people skip.

-Indoor Flirt Pole Techniques That Work in Any Apartment
+Indoor Techniques That Work in Any Apartment

 🔄